By John McBride Share on facebook Share on twitter Share on linkedin Share on pinterest Share on reddit Share on

 The redacted portion is bad enough.
 The rest is concerning which is why so many of us that add new music read the entire clean version as well.
 Many have met with much trouble for playing bad things over the PA.
 Be careful.

 When you do get hold of a clean version to play for everyone, there are these troubling blank spots while the music plays.
 What’s worse, the bad word or the blank spots?
 We all know what’s being said…including, the kindergartners running around.
+Now that I mention kindergarten, music about sex and drugs will…well…do the math yourself.
 Current popular music challenges everyone playing it in public forums.

 Consider it, just like this, before you tackle music: did your parents dislike your music when you were young?
 Likely.
 Nothing has changed.
 Nothing.
 Few young folks want to listen to old stuff.
 They want to hear what’s hot.
 Why?
 It’s their turn.
 It’s their generation.
 It’s their friends at the game.
 Plus and as we all know, music wields the power of emotion over many.
 It makes people feel high, low, happy, sad, energetic, tired and so very much more.
 No surprise here that music can move the ol’ needle off the dial at the game…or make it droop downward.
 The right music will rush through the veins.
 So silly.
 So true.
 Just remember to check those lyrics.
 Scrutiny is required these days.